MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deploy-using-approvals.md

 [Create managed queries with the query editor](../../boards/queries/using-queries.md).

-In the previous tutorial, you saw a simple use of manual approvals to allow an administrator to confirm that a release is ready to deploy to the production environment.
+In the previous tutorial, you saw a simple use of manual approvals to allow an administrator to confirm that a release is ready to deploy to the production stage.
 In this tutorial, you'll see some additional and more powerful ways to configure approvals for releases and deployments by using manual intervention and gates.
 For more information about the ways you can configure approvals for a release,